mintancy/Notes/Share your desktop(Ubuntu18.04).md

 https://dev.idoseek.com/vncview-remote-desktop-to-ubuntu/

-## Connect via Vnc Viewer from Your Own Computer
+## Step2: Connect via Vnc Viewer from Your Own Computer
-If your remote system has some security policies that you can not direct link your remote desktop by using
+If your remote system has some security policies that you can not direct access your remote desktop by using
 ```
 IP: port(default we use 5900, you can use other ports if you like)
 ```